How to Become Stigma-Free

 N – Never label or judge people, ensuring to treat all with respect and dignity.

 After getting inspired by all of this great information about stigma-free zones, I decided to create my first stigma-free zone, in my office at work.
-I took every stigma-free pledge I could find online, and I have prominently posted a “Proud To Be Stigma-Free” sign on my office door.
-I’m hoping this might start some conversations with my colleagues and students and raise awareness about how to reduce stigma.
+I took every stigma-free pledge I could find online, and I prominently posted a “Proud To Be Stigma-Free” sign on my office door.
+These kinds of efforts can help start conversations and raise awareness about how to reduce stigma.
 You, too, can become stigma-free, using the various resources I’ve described.
 Or take it a step further and help make your school, organization or community stigma-free.
 Go for it!

 Here’s a question: What steps can you take to create a stigma-free zone in your school, organization or community?
 Please leave a comment.
 Also, please subscribe to my blog and feel free to follow me on X (formerly Twitter), “like” my Facebook page, or connect on LinkedIn.
 Thanks!